Criminal Background Checks

 - If you need assistance while placing your online order, please contact PreCheck at StudentCheck@PreCheck.com.
 If you need additional assistance, contact the GSU Office of Field Placements, College of Education & Human Development building, Suite 300 or email email@example.com.

-** If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
-Please follow the step-by step instructions located at their website when completing this check**
+If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
+Please follow the instructions located in this DECAL background check instructions PDF.

 Ordering Your Background Check

 If you’re ordering your background check through StudentCheck for the first time:

 Undergraduate students, Please choose from the PreCheck website the option from the School and Program drop down menu: Georgia State University-Education-Undergraduates.
 Students in the B.I.S. degree, choose “General” under program.

 Graduate students, Please choose from the School and Program drop down menu on the PreCheck website: Georgia State University – Education-Graduates

 Complete all required fields and hit “Continue” to enter your payment information.
 The payment can be made securely online with a credit or debit card.
 You may also pay by mail via money order, but that will result in a delay of processing your background check until the money order is received by mail at the PreCheck office.